Chris-Sharpe/quiz/quiz.md

 ## Round 1, Disney+:

-Disney launched their streaming service in the UK just in time for the lockdown; each question is from a section on their homepage.
+Disney launched their streaming service in the UK just in time for the lockdown.

 1. In what year was Steamboat Willie, the first Mickey Mouse cartoon, released: 1924, 1928, 1932, 1936?
 1. Which actor voices the character Olaf in Frozen?